symblai/symbl-python-sdk/symbl/readme.md

 # conversation object

 Conversation object is returned by Async API Text, Audio and Video classes.
-Conversation object is a shorthand for conversation api and can be utilized for fetching multiple insights.
+The conversation object is a shorthand for conversation API and can be utilized for fetching multiple insights.

-1. conversation.action_items() : returns Action Items which are some specific outcomes recognized in the conversation that requires one or more people in the conversation to act in the future
+1. conversation.action_items(): returns Action Items which are some specific outcomes recognized in the conversation that requires one or more people in the conversation to act in the future

-2. conversation.follow_ups() : return a category of action items with a connotation to follow-up a request or a task like sending an email or making a phone call or booking an appointment or setting up a meeting.
+2. conversation.follow_ups(): return a category of action items with a connotation to follow-up a request or a task like sending an email or making a phone call or booking an appointment or setting up a meeting.

 3. conversation.members(): return a list of all the members in a conversation.
-A Member is referred to a participant in the conversation that is uniquely identified as a speaker.
+A Member is referred to as a participant in the conversation that is uniquely identified as a speaker.
 Identifying different participants in the meetings can be done by implementing speaker separation.

 4. conversation.messages(): returns a list of messages (sentences spoken by speakers) in a conversation.
 You can use this for providing transcription for video conference, meeting or telephone call.